elastic/search-ui/packages/react-search-ui/README.md

 so if it contains any sort of html, it will be escaped before rendering. `snippet` values should contain a representation of the value that contains highlighted values, using `em` tags.
-It is considered "safe", and will be rendered as is to the dom, without escaping.
+It is considered "safe", and will be rendered as is to the DOM, without escaping.
 Be aware of that, as if your underlying data is not "safe", it could be a potential XSS vulnerability.

+More information on this can be found in the [Elastic App Search Sanitation Guide](https://swiftype.com/documentation/app-search/guides/sanitization).

 Depending on the type of `facet` that is being used, `facet` could have a few different response [formats](https://swiftype.com/documentation/app-search/api/search/facets).